Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 3. Get in position

-Find a comfortable position that allows you to sit up a bit in order to more easily reach your vagina.
+Find a comfortable position that allows you to sit up a bit, so you can more easily reach your vagina.
+You might want to do this on the edge of your bed or up near your headboard with some pillows propped behind your back.

 4. Apply gentle pressure